ATC Class: H02AB01

 Epidural injections may be performed by caudal, interlaminar, or transforaminal approaches; the transforaminal approach requires the smallest injection volume and appears to be the most specific and possibly most effective route.

 Because of the potential for complications related to improper needle placement or drug administration, many experts state that epidural injections should be performed by an experienced clinician using fluoroscopic guidance and contrast control to ensure that the needle is correctly positioned and that the injection is not performed intravascularly, intrathecally, or into tissues other than the epidural space.
+However, serious adverse neurologic effects have been reported even with fluoroscopic guidance.1000 1001 1002 1003 (See Nervous System Effects under Cautions.)

 Optimal technique, dosage, timing of initial injection, injection frequency, and maximum number of injections remain to be established.